MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Options specific to the "3dautomask" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-clfrac** Set the "clip level fraction"; must be a number between 0.1 and 0.9.
+- **-clfrac value** Set the "clip level fraction"; must be a number between 0.1 and 0.9.
 A small value means to make the initial threshold for clipping smaller, which will tend to make the mask larger.

 - **-nograd** The program uses a "gradual" clip level by default.
 Add this option to use a fixed clip level.

-- **-peels** Peel (erode) the mask n times, then unpeel (dilate).
+- **-peels iterations** Peel (erode) the mask n times, then unpeel (dilate).

-- **-nbhrs** Define the number of neighbors needed for a voxel NOT to be eroded.
+- **-nbhrs count** Define the number of neighbors needed for a voxel NOT to be eroded.
 It should be between 6 and 26.

 - **-eclip** After creating the mask, remove exterior voxels below the clip threshold.

-- **-SI** After creating the mask, find the most superior voxel, then zero out everything more than SI millimeters inferior to that.
+- **-SI value** After creating the mask, find the most superior voxel, then zero out everything more than SI millimeters inferior to that.
 130 seems to be decent (i.e., for Homo Sapiens brains).

-- **-dilate** Dilate the mask outwards n times
+- **-dilate iterations** Dilate the mask outwards n times

-- **-erode** Erode the mask outwards n times
+- **-erode iterations** Erode the mask outwards n times

 - **-NN1** Erode and dilate based on mask faces